gkide/xmake/README.md

 # xmake

 cmake & make template for quick project creation!
+The `xdemo` is demo pro to show how to use xmake cmake & make template for new project, the `xmake` should include in the top CMakeLists.txt

 - [Host Info Auto Detect Support](#host-status-for-project-xdemo)
   * [MacOS](#macos)